 Early signs can be difficult to detect, so it’s important to keep up with developmental checkups.
 A doctor can look for signs of autism as early as an 18-month checkup.

 As a child gets older, the signs of autism become more apparent.
 Those symptoms include:

 - Intense focus on an object or topic

 If you notice these signs in your child, you should consult your doctor to do an evaluation.
-After that, the next step is a full evaluation that includes a medical specialist, such as a psychiatrist, neurologist or psychologist.
+After that, the next step is a full evaluation that includes a medical specialist, such as a psychiatrist, neurologist, or psychologist.

-The evaluation process is long and intense, but you when you finally have a diagnosis, you can move on to treatment and help your child or loved one move forward.
+The evaluation process is long and intense, but when you finally have a diagnosis, you can move on to treatment and help your child or loved one move forward.

 Let’s explore treatment options, including Applied Behavior Analysis therapy, next.